sophiaaar/sophiaaar.github.io/README.md

 ## About me

 Physics student turned game developer.
+My passions include creating personal experiences in games, and encouraging others to do the same.

 I work for [Unity Technologies](http://unity3d.com/) as a Software Development Engineer in Test.